ABouT Research: Approaches to Build Trust in Research among Muslims in the UK

 Many ethnic minority groups in the UK are Muslims, and mosques hold a central place for them.
 Imams are religious scholars and Muslims trust their words and actions.
 Leveraging the existing trust relationship between Imams and worshippers, mosques have been engaged previously for health promotion but their role in building trust in digital health technologies and research has not been explored among Muslims.

-Public and community involvement and engagement will support the project in evaluating our research approach as well as research outputs and their relevance to building the trust among Muslims.#
+This project involved carrying out a series of focus groups in mosques across the UK with an active Imam as a co-researcher.
+Public and community involvement and engagement supported the project in evaluating the research approach as well as research outputs and their relevance to building trust among Muslims.

 Who are we working with?